Cowen slashes price target on Romeo Power Inc. [RMO] – find out why.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stocks have a year to date performance of -64.12 percent and weekly performance of 6.04 percent.
-The stock has been moved at -28.58 percent over the last six months.
-The stock has performed -10.23 percent around the most recent 30 days and changed -36.51 percent over the most recent 3-months.
+Over the last 12 months, RMO stock dropped by -15.03%.
+The one-year Romeo Power Inc. stock forecast points to a potential upside of 28.14.
+The average equity rating for RMO stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 10.12M shares, RMO reached to a volume of 3098427 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $1.10 billion, with 128.79 million shares outstanding and 87.47 million shares in the current float.
+Compared to the average trading volume of 9.99M shares, RMO stock reached a trading volume of 7768314 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Romeo Power Inc. [RMO]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RMO shares is $11.80 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RMO stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.